Pending Litigation Brought by Multinational Tobacco Companies against Governments

 The Ministry of Health has delayed implementation of 85% health warnings on several occasions, and, as of the date of this review, the new health warning requirements have yet to be implemented.
 Public health groups have challenged this delay in the Islamabad High Court, and the Pakistan Tobacco Company, a BAT subsidiary, has joined the case as third party.
 In June 2018, 50% graphic health warnings went into effect in Pakistan.
 Notwithstanding the new 50% warnings, the challenge to the 85% warnings remains pending.

 The matter remains pending.
-Additional hearings in the near future.(Last Updated 05/07/2019)
+Additional hearings in the near future.(Last Updated 06/08/2020)

 E-cigarette manufacturers, cigar manufacturers, trade associations, and retailers sued the United States Food and Drug Administration (FDA) after the FDA published its deeming rule, extending the agency's regulatory jurisdiction over tobacco products to e-cigarettes, cigars, hookah, and other products that had not yet been regulated by the FDA.
 The cases allege, inter alia, violations of the First Amendment, Administrative Procedure Act, and Appointments Clause.